avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

     > sum((wine.pca$rotation[,1])^2)
       [1] 1

-To calculate the values of the first principal component, we can define our own function:
+To calculate the values of the first principal component, we can define our own function to calculate a principal component given the loadings and the input variables' values:

 ::

-    > calcpc1 <- function(variables,loadings)
+    > calcpc <- function(variables,loadings)
       {
          # find the number of samples in the data set
          as.data.frame(variables)
          numsamples <- nrow(variables)
-         # make a vector to store the first component
+         # make a vector to store the component
-         pc1 <- numeric(numsamples)
+         pc <- numeric(numsamples)
          # find the number of variables
          numvariables <- length(variables)
-         # calculate the value of the first component for each sample
+         # calculate the value of the component for each sample
          for (i in 1:numsamples)
          {
             valuei <- 0